Tamil Nadu: Class 12 student dies after fight over wrist bands denoting caste

 The 17-year-old was taken to the government hospital in Ambasamudram town and later referred to the Tirunelveli Medical College Hospital.
 On April 26, he underwent surgery to remove a blood clot in his head.

-M Ravichandran, the dean of the medical college, said that Surya’s condition had been improving after the surgery, but he later collapsed due to another episode of a brain haemorrhage.
+M Ravichandran, the dean of the medical college, said that Surya’s condition had been improving after the surgery, but he later collapsed due to a brain haemorrhage.

 The three Class 11 students were remanded to an observation home.
 Initially, the police had booked them for voluntarily causing hurt by dangerous weapons.
 After Surya’s death, the police booked them for murder.